 State and local tax departments.
-Contact the applicable state and local tax department as necessary for reporting requirements and where to file Copy 1 (Forms 1099-MISC and 1099-R).
-Generally, the state or local tax department you need to contact will be located in the recipient's state of legal residence.
+Contact the applicable state and local tax department as necessary for reporting requirements and where to file.

 E. Filing Returns With the IRS

 The IRS strongly encourages the quality review of data before filing to prevent erroneous notices from being mailed to payees (or others for whom information is being reported).